A determined 80-year-old with multiple fractures from bike-bus collision hopes to ride again, soon.

 - Always use hand signals when turning and stopping.

-It's worth noting that should you or a loved one become the victim of an accident, do NOT provide a statement to the driver's insurance company until you have called the lawyers here at Greg Monforton and Partners.
+It’s worth noting that should you or a loved one become the victim of an accident, do NOT provide a statement to the driver’s insurance company until you have called a Windsor injury lawyer here at Greg Monforton and Partners.

 Any information that you provide may be used against you should you decide to pursue a legal solution for compensation.
 Furthermore, the insurance company may also pressure you to sign a release without giving you the opportunity to investigate your legal options.